Are Personal Loans Fixed or Variable?

 Cons

-• If interest rates drop, you may be locked in with a higher interest rate.
+• If interest rates drop, you’re stuck with a higher rate

 What are variable-rate personal loans?